Police Warn Plane Spotters at RAF Fairford: Snap Jets and You Could Face Terrorism Charges

 “We’re keeping access roads and pavements clear with regular patrols and reviewing all options to support the local community.”

-With tighter security and legal risks looming, RAF Fairford plane spotters may have to think twice before bringing out their cameras at this hot military hotspot.
+With tighter security screening and serious legal risks, plane spotters at RAF Fairford must think twice before whipping out their cameras at this high-profile military base.
+One wrong snap could mean prosecution under terrorism laws.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.